mtrupkin/AP_ItemViewerService/documentation/Technologies-Overview.md

 The item viewer service extends the Iris application by adding its own controllers for loading items and accommodations by URL, and the diagnostic API.
 In the backend it adds the diagnostic API logic, accommodation code to type lookup, and a service that fetches content packages from Amazon Web Services S3.

-### Student Library
-The Student Library is used to access the content abstractions that Iris uses.
-The content abstractions are used to validate content requests.

 ## Third Party Libraries